Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Proposed Approach

 Theorem \ref{thm:theorem2by2} shows that even if we have different view-specific components for multiview data, we can always identify the shared components under mild assumptions.
-This property is quite appealing since no strong assumptions like statistical independence, non-negativity or simplex structure required for $\bm s_\ell$---as opposed to existing frameworks \cite{yang2019learning,taleb1999source,achard2005identifiability,hyvarinen1999nonlinear,hyvarinen2016unsupervised}.
+This property is quite appealing since no strong assumptions like statistical independence, non-negativity or simplex structure are required for $\bm s_\ell$---as {is} opposed to existing frameworks, e.g., those in \cite{yang2019learning,taleb1999source,achard2005identifiability,hyvarinen1999nonlinear,hyvarinen2016unsupervised}.
 In addition, there is no constraint on the energy of each component---i.e., even if the energy of the shared component is significantly smaller compared to that of the view-specific component, the proposed criterion can still recover the shared subspace.
-This property is the same as that of the classic linear CCA \cite{ibrahim2019cell}, which we restated in the appendix.
+This property is the same as that of the classic linear CCA \cite{ibrahim2019cell}, which we restated in {Appendix~\ref{app:linearcca}}. {Theorem~\ref{thm:theorem2by2} articulates the theoretical benefits of utilizing multiple views in nonlinear component analysis.
+This is consistent with previous study on linear multiview analysis \cite{via2011joint,bach2005probabilistic,ibrahim2019cell}.}

 In the proof of Theorem~\ref{thm:theorem2by2}, we have implicitly used the fact that there at least exists a solution $\bm b^{(q)}$ to Problem~\eqref{eq:ncca} such that $ \| \bm b^{(q)} \|_0 =2$ (i.e., $\bm b^{(q)}$ is a ``dense'' vector).
 In fact, this holds for more general case where $\bm B^{(q)}$ is a $K\times M_q$ matrix.
 We have the following proposition: